J M Smucker to buy Meow Mix owner in pet food push

 By acquiring San Francisco-based Big Heart, Smucker gains ownership of the 9Lives cat food brand and Kibbles ‘n Bits dog food.
 William Blair & Co LLC and Wachtell, Lipton, Rosen & Katz advised Smucker.

-Mars Inc bought most of Procter & Gamble Co’s pet food business last year.
+Mars Inc bought most of Procter & Gamble Co’s (PG.N) pet food business last year.
 Freshpet Inc floated its shares in November, while larger rival Blue Buffalo Co has hired banks for an IPO.

-(Additional reporting by Manya Venkatesh in Bengaluru)
+Additional reporting by Manya Venkatesh in Bengaluru; Editing by Saumyadeb Chakrabarty and Joyjeet Das